ojoago1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that changes the group owner to school for the file hello
+a script that prints all the groups the current user is part of